umbraco/UmbracoDocs/Contribute/index.md

 There are two ways to create a pull request.

-1. You can either edit a file directly on Github or
+1. You can either edit a file directly on GitHub or
-2. You can create a fork of the Github repository
+2. You can create a fork of the GitHub repository

 :::note
 It may be helpful for you to read our [Markdown guidelines](Markdown-Conventions) on how to set up Documentation articles before you start writing!
 :::

 ### Option 1.
-Creating a PR directly in Github
+Creating a PR directly in GitHub

-Github has some great functionality that allows you to submit a PR directly from our [repository](https://github.com/umbraco/UmbracoDocs/), and there is also a button on every single documentation article at the top that links you directly to Github in order to edit that specific file:
+GitHub has some great functionality that allows you to submit a PR directly from our [repository](https://github.com/umbraco/UmbracoDocs/), and there is also a button on every single documentation article at the top that links you directly to GitHub in order to edit that specific file:
 ![Our edit button](images/edit-this-page.png)

 This is very helpful to fix typing errors or adding small things, but if you are working on a larger update that includes pictures and editing several files in one pull request then it is not the best way to work.
 You'd be better creating a fork.